beyondessential/tupaia/packages/devops/Set up server.md

   - RestoreCode: tupaia (if production)
   - RestoreFrom: tupaia (if dev, i.e. should be recloned from production nightly)
 - Add ElasticIP
-- Attach the role MeditrakServerParameterStoreRole to grant access to parameter store and lambda invocation
+- Attach the role TupaiaServerRole to grant access to parameter store, lambda invocation, and cloudwatch monitoring

 # node